Warehouse Management

 1. Receiving

 The pick and pack process starts when a customer places an order.
-The order information is sent from the ecommerce platform to the warehouse management system, and a digital or physical packing slip is generated.
+The order information is sent from the ecommerce platform to the warehouse management software system, and a digital or physical packing slip is generated.

 2. Picking